andrzejlisek/ScriptSDCC/Readme.md

 * __Col add__ - Add one column.
 * __Col rem__ - Remove one column.

-For commands with one cell, the row is defined in Swap+2 byte, and the column is defined in Swap+3 byte.
-Spreadsheet can be controlled by commands:
-* __32__ - Get value from cell.
-* __36__ - Get text from cell to internal text buffer.
-* __40__ - Set value to cell.
-* __44__ - Set text from internal text buffer to cell.
-* __48__ - Cell range operation.

-Cell range operation has following parameters:
-* __Swap+1__ - Operation type: 0 - clear, 1 - add row, 2 - remove row, 3 - add column, 4 - remove column.
-* __Swap+2__ - First row.
-* __Swap+3__ - First column.
-* __Swap+4__ - Last row.
-* __Swap+5__ - Last column.

-This operation is the same, as clicking Cleat, Row add, Row rem, Col add, Col rem buttons.

 ## Graph
 The third I/O module is graph, which can visualize 2D or 3D graphics.
-It can displays points and polygonal chains including line segments.
-There is 256 draw threads, the 0 thread is intended to draw only points and the other threads are intended to draw polygonal chain.
-Using threads, you can draw e few polygonal chains simultaneously.
+It can displays points, polygonal chains including line segments and triangles.
+There is 256 draw threads, the 0 thread is intended to draw points and triangles.
+The other threads are intended to draw polygonal chain.
+Using threads, you can draw a few polygonal chains simultaneously.
 To draw polygonal chain, you have to select any thread other than 0 and reset this thread.
 Then, you can set points of the chain one by one.
 If you want to draw another chain in the same thread, you have to reset this thread.
-The graph can be used by following commands:
-* __60__ - Clear.
-* __64__ - Set thread to Swap+1.
-* __68__ - Reset thread.
-* __72__ - Set point using coordinates of any type, defined as Swap+1 and color using three unsigned byte value.
-The Color values (red, green and blue) are defined in Swap+2, Swap+3 and Swap+4 bytes.
-The Coordinates (X, Y and Z) are defined in Swap+16, Swap+24 and Swap+32 values.
+To draw a triangle, tou have to plot at least three points and convert them to triangle using appropiate command.
+You can use the same points more than once, everytime there will be converted the last three plotted points.
+For example, you can draw tetragon by plotting the first three points (the second and third point must be a diagonal ends), convert them to first triangle, after that draw fouth point and convert to triangle again.
+The second triangle will be used second, third and fourth poins, so the second and third points will be used to both triangles.

 The graph module has following display controls:
 * __0__, __1__, __2__, __3__ - Display instances.
+* __Basic__, __Scale__, __Rotate__, __Light__ - Show or hide toolbar.

+Basic toolbar:
 * __Clear__ - Clear graph.
-* __Background__ - Set background color.
+* __Color__ - Set background color.
 * __Point size__ - Set point size in pixels of plotted points.
 * __Line size__ - Set line size in pixels of plotted line segments.
+* __Surfaces__ - Fill triangle surfaces.
+* __Text__ - Diaplay text labels.
+* __Inv__ - Invert draw order at the same X, Y, Z display coordinates, this option can change artifacts in some cases.
+* __Value change__ - Set value change step in all spin controls in other toolbars.
+* __Render to file__ - Render picture to specified PNG file.
+The picture size can be specified.

-The following parameters are three values, each is for X, Y and Z coordinates:
+Scale/pan toolbar, the following parameters has three values, each is for X, Y and Z coordinates:
 * __Scale X__ - Scale coordinate value to X value on screen.
 * __Scale Y__ - Scale coordinate value to Y value on screen.
 * __Scale Z__ - Scale coordinate value to Z value in Z-buffer.
 * __Scale XYZ__ - Scale coordinate proportionally on screen to change a scale.
 Values Scale X, Scale Y and Scale Z are multiplied by ScaleXYZ value.
 The product is in one millionth parts.
-* __Offset data__ - Offset in one millionths of source to plot.
+* __Pan data__ - Offset in one millionths of source to plot.
-* __Offset render__ - Offset in pixels on screen of rendering graphics.
+* __Pan render__ - Offset in pixels on screen of rendering graphics.

+Rotate toolbar:
+* __Rot data__ - Transform source data by specified axis order and rotate around axes in degrees.
+* __Rot draw__ - Transform drawing data by specified axis order and rotate around axes in degrees.

+Light toolbar:
+* __Lighting__ - Specify pseudo-lighting algorithm.
+* __Azimuth__, __Elevation__ - Set position of lighting line.
+* __Color position__ - Set position on lighting line (distance algorithm) or on angle (angle algorithm), where objects has original colors.
+* __Distance 1__, __Distance 2__ - Set position/angle in front of object and behind the object, where color is faded to background (positive value) or faded to inverted background (negative value).
+When value is set to 0, color will not be faded.

+## Graph lighting - Distance algorithm
+This algorithm uses color fade settings on lighting line.
+This line always contains the zero point (X=0, Y=0, Z=0) on screen.
+For each pixel in space, the color will be based on distance between zero point and plane perpendicular to lighting line.
+The color position and distance parameters defines pixel color related to position on lighting line.

+## Graph lighting - Angle algorithm
+This algorithm user color fade related to object angle to lighting line.
+The color of points will be intact, because point has no dimensions.
+For lines, lighting angle is measured in plane, which is both parallel to calculated line and lighting line.
+User observes line as always lit.
+For triangles, lighting angle is measuret between triangle plane and lighting line.
+User can observe lit or unlit side.
+Shadows projected by other triangles are not simulated.
+Color position 0 means color of line or triangle, which is parallel to lighting line.
+Color position means object angle, where has original color.
+The distances determines angle, where color fades to background or inverted background.

+## Memory buffer
+ScriptSDCC allows to use 256 memory buffer items, each are 65536 bytes long.
+Script can copy data from internal data memory to buffer and from buffer to internal data memory.
+Script can also copy data from file to buffer and from buffer to file.
+In whole ScriptSDCC session, there can be open 256 files simultaneously, each script can access to all memory buffer items and all file handles.

 ## Memory map
-On the __Memory map__ tab you can see CODE and DATA memory occupation.
+On the __Memory map__ tab you can see CODE or DATA or BUFF memory occupation.
 Each pixel on the map represents one byte.
 Using __H+__, __V+__, __H-__ and __V-__ buttons, you can zoom the map horizontally and vertically.
 If you click __CODE__ button, the script code occupation and code reads will be displayed, and if you click __DATA__ button, it will be displayed all reads and writes made during script running.
 The colors of blank bytes means following:
 * __Blank__ - Byte out of swap, code and data space.
 * __Gray__ - Byte in swap space.
 * __Dark blue__ - Byte in code space.
 * __Dark yellow__ - Byte in data space.
+If you see BUFF memory, the will be displayed shared memory buffer at the same number, whis is selected on Bundle tab.
+Below memory map, you can see file name attached to file handler.
+For example, if you select third item on __Bundle__ tab, you can see third memory buffer occuparion and third file handle assignment despite of script, item, memory buffer item and file handle are independed.

 After compiling and during script running, colors may be changed as follows by setting maximum channel value:
 * __Green__ - Read byte.